Alas, even the phoenix roses could not survive the botched transplant we did. If only we could have found the root ball...

 Nature at Work

 It's been remarkable how much stuff we've put in here and how fast it's broken down.
-Just when I think there's no more room, I'll realize how much space has opened up because of the decomposition.
-It always surprises me how heavy the bin is.
+Just

 After Halloween, we learned the hard way that pumpkins are mostly water and make a mess.
 But other than that, it's been a pretty easy deal.